flare-foundation/governance-proposals/FIP/FIP_16.md

 ### 2.1 Immediate Inflation Rate Reduction

-If this proposal passes annual inflation will reduce to 3% from the current rate of 5%.
+If this proposal passes, annual inflation will reduce to 3% from the current rate of 5%.
 The existing inflation system also includes a maximum inflation cap, which limits yearly inflation to a maximum of 5 billion `FLR`,  irrespective of inflation percentage and base inflatable supply.
 This proposal also reduces the hard cap for yearly inflation from 5 billion to 3 billion, to keep the cap in line with the decreased inflation rate.